JingyuHe/bayeslm/README.md

 # bayeslm
 ## Description
 Efficient sampling for Gaussian linear regression with arbitrary priors.
 This package implements Bayesian linear regression using elliptical slice sampler, which allows easily useage of arbitrary priors.
+This package is parallelized by RcppParallel.

 ## Install